PrithivirajDamodaran/Styleformer/README.md

 [Formal]  The whole process is simple and is possible.
 ----------------------------------------------------------------------------------------------------
 [Informal]  btw - ur avatar looks familiar
-[Formal]  That avatar looks familiar.
+[Formal]  Also, your avatar looks familiar.
 ----------------------------------------------------------------------------------------------------
 [Informal]  who gives a crap?
 [Formal]  Who cares?